 2018 - 100 years since the end of the First World War

 In 2014, the NFU marked the centenary of the start of the First World War by commissioning a report - The Few That Fed The Many - which investigated the impact that the Great War had on British farming families, read it here.

-British farmers played a crucial role in producing food for the nation during World War One.
-As German U-Boats cut off trade routes the Government turned to British farmers to feed the country during a time of crisis.
+British farmers played a crucial role in producing food for the nation during the Great War.
+As German U-Boats cut off trade routes, the government turned to British farmers to feed the nation during a time of crisis.

 More than 170,000 farmers fought in the trenches and up to half a million farm horses were requisitioned by the War Office to help at the front line.
 Faced by a lack of labour, farms adapted the way they worked to meet the food production challenge.

 A total of 98,000 extra women from the Women’s Land Army worked on farms to fill the void left by men.
 A further 66,000 soldiers returned from the frontline to help with the harvest.
 And, crucially, tractors began to do the work of many hands.
 In 1917, the Government bought 400 British Saunderson Tractors and a further $3.2million was invested in US models such as the Fordson.

 By 1918, there were 6,000 tractors in operation in Britain.
 The 'Ploughing Up' campaign of 1917 saw an extra 2.5 million acres of land used for growing cereals.

 By the end of the war, an extra 915,000 tonnes of oats, 1.7million tonnes of potatoes and 830,000 tonnes of wheat were grown.
 And thanks to the work of British farmers and growers, the country avoided being starved into submission.

 Looking back over the past 100 years, British agriculture has come a long way.

 The lessons learned by farmers, growers, policy makers and society continue to influence the decision making process in the 21st century.